LostRhinoceros/Getting-And-Cleaning-Data/README.md

 "means" is the long-format dataframe containing the averages of the relevant variables.

 "means.wide" is the reformatted tidy version of the dataset organized by participant and posture.

+Description of the variables is in the features_info text file.